varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/AzureCopyDataIntegrationUnits.md

 # Data Integration Units

-Specify the powerfulness of the copy executor.
+Specify the powerfulness of the Azure Copy Activity executor.
 Value can be 2-256.
-When you choose "Auto", the Data Factory dynamically applies the optimal DIU setting based on your source-sink pair and data pattern.
+When you choose `Auto`, the Data Factory dynamically applies the optimal DIU setting based on your source-sink pair and data pattern.

 Notes: